Gamer Koala

 Multiplayer: Yes

-Animal Crossing: New Leaf offers a charming and relaxing life simulation experience.
+Animal Crossing: New Leaf offers a charming and cozy life simulation experience.
 Players become the mayor of their own town, interacting with anthropomorphic animal villagers and engaging in various activities such as fishing, bug catching, and fossil hunting.
 The objective is to customize and expand the town, build relationships with villagers, and create the ideal virtual life.

 2. Pokémon Sun and Moon